-The Assistant Headteacher for Curriculum and PSHE maps RSE provision across the school and reviews and updates Super Learning Day content.
-SLT learning walks observe the delivery of all PSHE and Citizenship on Super Learning Days.
-SLT also deliver a range of SLD lessons which enables intensive quality assurance through direct experience with a sample of content.
-Teaching staff feed back to the Assistant Headteacher for Curriculum and PSHE on lessons provided and delivered and on sessions delivered by external speakers.
-Student voice exercises are conducted to provide feedback on SLD content from the student perspective.
+SLT and PSHE Lead learning walks will observe the delivery of all PSHE/RSE.
+SLT links will deliver PSHE assemblies.
+Teaching staff feed back to the Deputy Headteacher and PSHE Lead on lessons provided and delivered and on sessions delivered by external speakers.
+Student voice exercises are conducted to provide feedback on PSHE content from the student perspective.